international employment law firm alliance L&E Global

 • the reference to the collective labour agreement governing the working conditions of the employee;

-• the length of the probationary period.
+• the length and the conditions of the probationary period, if the case;

 Besides the essential clauses, the parties may also negotiate and include other specific clauses in the individual employment contract, such as: a) professional training; b) non-compete clause; c) mobility clause; d) confidentiality clause.
+Non-compete clauses are exclusively paid clauses and are limited to a period of maximum 2 years.

 In addition to the general requirements, part-time contracts must state the following: a) the working time and the working schedule; b) cases when the working schedule may be amended; c) overtime work prohibition, except for acts of God or other urgent works intended to prevent the accidents or to remove their consequences.